 Then, a little more than a year later, on January 31, the Valley Times of North Hollywood offered a follow-up: “Earl Butler has been booked on suspicion of assault with intent to murder Carl Switzer.
 He repeatedly denied that he shot Switzer, who was wounded Sunday night … Detective Ernest Johnson said Switzer had been dating Butler’s ex-wife, Susan, and added that this might have been a motive for the otherwise senseless shooting.
 The detectives said Butler was also arrested last September and booked on suspicion of assault with intent to murder.”

-In December, Carl, who had definitely been battling a problem with alcohol, was arrested for cutting down 15 trees in the Sequoia National Forest, for which he was sentenced to one year’s probation and signed $225.
+In December, Carl, who had definitely been battling a problem with alcohol, was arrested for cutting down 15 trees in the Sequoia National Forest, for which he was sentenced to one year’s probation and fined $225.

 It all came to an end on January 21, 1959 when Carl was shot to death.
 The Dispatch of Moines, Illinois described what happened as follows: “Police said the shooting occurred during an argument with another man over money … Police said Switzer had gone to the home of a friend, M.S.
 Stiltz, Wednesday night in an effort to collect a $50 loan.
 Detectives Louis Bell and Ernest Johnson said Stiltz told them that an argument had developed and Switzer hit him on the head with a clock.
 Stiltz got a gun and it fired harmlessly while they struggled.
-Stiltz said Switzer drew a knife and Stiltz shot him in the abdomen the latter said.”
+Stiltz said Switzer drew a knife and Stiltz shot him in the abdomen, the latter said.”
 As things turned out, the shooting was judged as being in self-defense, even though what Stiltz described as a hunting knife turned out to be a penknife.
 In 2001, Stiltz’s son, Tom Corrigan, claimed that it was murder, but by that time the older man had already died.

 Carl “Alfalfa” Switzer died at age 31, and even in death he probably would have felt cheated by Hollywood.
 Director Cecil B. Demille (who had shot both versions of The Ten Commandments, among other big-screen epics) died the same day.
 With all of the attention paid to him, Carl was very much overlooked.
 Yet his legacy lives on so long as we remember The Little Rascals.